ThoMot/Final-Exam-Scheduler-Internet-Programming-2019/README.md

 **This is assignment let us create a scheduler web app.
 The project is set up with a MySQL database and can be viewed at http://scheduler-final.herokuapp.com/.
 Please allow time for the server to respond first time loading the page.
 The project received a score of 100 and the grading rubric can be seen on the front page.**

+**A ERD diagram and a screenshot of the database can be seen at the bottom of this document**

 <h2>Assignment description:</h2>